harmonicalchemy/modular-emacs/README.md

 Now you are ready to clone Harmonic Alchemy Modular Emacs into your home directory as: `~/.emacs.d/`

 But lets Hold off cloning directly to `~/.emacs.d` and consider the following possible scenario: If you are using emacs on a daily basis and are used to that, you need to use your existing emacs setup to do some of the things below...
-If you pre-maturely remove your emacs environment ahead of time you will have to resort to command line only to do everything below...
+If you prematurely remove your emacs environment ahead of time you will have to resort to command line only to do everything below...

 In that case, leave your existing **`~/.emacs.d`** folder as it is... _(don't rename it as instructed above)_...
 Instead, clone `modular-emacs` to a temporary name i.e., `me.emacs.d` first.
 Then you will be able to use your existing emacs environment (the one you are used to using) to finish doing the configurations below... **_This is how we will do it in the following example:_** No harm done doing it either way.
 Just understand the temporary directory name we used below will be different if you are doing it directly to **`$HOME/.emacs.d`** :house_with_garden: